ayshiff/my-open-source-journey/docs/contributions/backstage#3794.md

 I followed the TDD method by writing my tests first and then write the code that will allow these tests to pass.

-For a better understanding in this article, I prefer to present the code to you before presenting the tests.
+For a better understanding of this article, I prefer to present the code to you before presenting the tests.

 Following the BDD Approach for the `fetchTechDocsMetadata` test, we have something like: